 Harleton Elementary School is a public elementary school in Harleton.
 The principal of Harleton Elementary School is WENDY NEWMAN, who can be contacted at firstname.lastname@example.org.
-360 children attend Harleton Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+360 students go to Harleton Elementary School and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 0.9% of the Harleton Elementary School students are "limited in English proficiency."
-43% of the 360 students here are classified as "economically disadvantaged", and 44% are paying reduced lunch prices.
+43% of the 360 students here are classified as "economically disadvantaged", and 44% have subsidized lunches.
 The student to teacher ratio at Harleton Elementary School is 13:1.
 New Diana Intermediate School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||1%|

 |Students eligible for free or reduced-price lunch program||44%||37%|